Opinion | Why we should cancel the phrase ‘cancel culture’

 These acts clearly reflect an excess of zeal — and a deficit of common sense — in dealing with the very real scourge of racism.
 But let’s get a grip here.
 We are not, as some on the right insist, experiencing our own Cultural Revolution.
 That was a period of state terror in China when hundreds of thousands were killed and millions forced into hard labor.
 Nor is this the new Inquisition or the new French Revolution.

-It is risible to suggest otherwise — or to claim, as Sen. Tim Scott (R.-S.C.) just did, that “Woke supremacy is as bad as white supremacy.”Woke mobs are not going around lynching White people the way that White mobs lynched 161 people in the period from 1882 to 1923.
+It is risible to suggest otherwise — or to claim, as Sen. Tim Scott (R.-S.C.) just did, that “Woke supremacy is as bad as white supremacy.”Woke mobs are not going around lynching White people the way that White mobs lynched 161 people in South Carolina from 1882 to 1923.
 White supremacist violence did not end in the era of Jim Crow, as Scott well knows.
 A white supremacist murdered nine people in an African American church in Charleston, S.C., in 2015.
 White supremacists remain the No. 1 domestic terrorist threat — and they were energized by Trump’s unapologetically racist presidency.

 We should be far more concerned about the threat posed by white supremacists — and by sexual harassment and sexual assault — than by the vastly overblown phenomenon of “cancel culture.”
 That’s not to deny that there is intolerance on the left, just as on the right, and there is sometimes a tendency to overreact to perceived offenses.
 But that is part of the struggle to establish new norms of behavior in a multicultural country where women and minorities, quite rightly, will no longer put up with the kinds of abuses to which they have been subjected for so long.
 There will be stumbles along the way, but the journey toward greater justice is one we must take.